lillianzhang-sjsu/cs272-team-6-custom-env/README.md

 5. Not coming to a complete stop at any point.
 6. Not tailgating any vehicles at any point.
 7. Not driving off the road at any point.

+## Crash Scenario
+During **reset()**, the environment:
+- Calls createroad() to build straight multilane road (4 lanes by default, 1000 meters long).
+- Places two crashed vehicles at specific positions in a randomly chosen lane (crashlaneindex), with CrashedVehicle objects at positions 500 and 505 meters.
+These are static and act as "hazards" that the agent must react to.
+- Populates the environment with other moving vehicles.

+## Ego Vehicle (Agent) & Traffic Generation
+- The agent-controlled vehicle is created at a start position and added to the road.
+- Additional vehicles (traffic) are added using standard traffic vehicle logic, with randomized behavior and positions.

 ## Reward Function
 Our reward function retains some rewards from the original highway_env and introduces a couple of additional rewards and penalties, suitable for a crash scenario.
 The rewards are designed to foster driving at high speed, on the rightmost lanes, and to avoid collisions.